 “We liked it so much we have now decided to buy it and keep it on display for local people to see.

 “It is a fine example of how personalised funerals can be today.
 We can virtually organise anything.
-Even if somebody requests a fire engine or camper van as a hearse, we can do it.
+Even if somebody requests a fire engine or a camper van as a hearse, we can do it.
 Many people still request traditional funerals, of course, but personalised funerals are becoming more popular and can really reflect the individual character of a person.”